allegro/blog/README.md

 * Keep in mind the common-sense rules outlined in [Before you begin](#before-you-begin--introduction-for-authors) section.
 * Preferably, skim over the whole text before you start commenting to get a general understanding of what the text is about.
-* If you have lots of comments, consider marking them on a paper printout of the text: this may be quicker than commenting on github and will avoid generating tons of e-mails.
+* If you have lots of comments, consider marking them on a paper printout of the text: this may be quicker than commenting on GitHub and will avoid generating tons of e-mails.
 In certain cases, Google Docs may also be useful, for example if the are lots of non-controversial language fixes which you can just enter in
   “suggest mode” and the author can then easily accept.
 * The first paragraph of the text will be used as the post’s summary.
 Consider: